Bluefinger/bevy_rand/tutorial/02-basic-usage.md

-# Basic Usage with `GlobalEntropy`
+# Basic Usage with `GlobalRng`

-At the simplest case, using `GlobalEntropy` directly for all random number generation, though this does limit how well systems using `GlobalEntropy` can be parallelised.
-This is because `GlobalEntropy` is a query to access a single entity with a mutable reference to the `Entropy` component.
-All systems that access `GlobalEntropy` will run serially to each other.
+At the simplest case, using `GlobalRng` directly for all random number generation, though this does limit how well systems using `GlobalRng` can be parallelised.
+This is because `GlobalRng` is a query to access a single entity with a mutable reference to the `EntropySource` component.
+All systems that access `GlobalRng` will run serially to each other.

 ```rust
 use bevy_ecs::prelude::*;